mustafaazeem/chalmers-advanced-python/labs/lab2/README.md

 import tramdata as td
 ```

-If you have not yet done so, it is an easy task to restructure your repository: use `git mv` to move files in the correct directories after you have created them.

 ### The `TramNetwork` class

 The class `TramNetwork` is a `WeightedGraph` (i.e. inherits from it) where: